 To help identify search intent, you can use third party tools like Google Search Console, Ahrefs or SpyFu to find keywords for your firm.
 Once you identify potential keywords through these tools, you can look at content already ranking for the keywords to identify intent.
 Look for patterns within the content of the top pages to establish what Google believes the search intent is.
 Many third-party tools will now identify what they also believe the search intent is.

 Defining Your FirmIn addition to identifying your ideal clients, you should determine how you want your firm to be perceived.
-This will help for consistent marketing across all marketing channels.
+This will help for consistent marketing across all marketing channels, not just your firm's internet marketing.
 Consider what your firm’s brand is and how you can show you are an authority within your area of law.
 Determining Your Firm’s Brand

 Next step before working on your marketing plan is determining your firm’s brand.
 What makes your firm different than the competition?
 What sets you apart?
 This can be your success rate, special services provided, characteristics of your firm, lack of fees, etc. Once you determine how you want to brand your firm, you can use consistent messaging across all your legal digital marketing efforts.Demonstrating Authority

 Another consideration when determining your firm’s brand is establishing how your firm is an authority.
 Your firm’s authority and credibility may stem from past achievements, how long your firm has been in business, reviews from clients, etc. You can then prove to potential clients why you’re an authority within your area of law.
 You can then use this in your ads, on an “about us” page, or within the content of your firm’s site.
-Plus, demonstrating authority on your firm's website can help improve your firm's SEO.
+Plus, demonstrating authority on your firm's website can help improve your firm's search engine optimization (SEO).

 Once you’ve established your brand, you can move onto content marketing.
 Content marketing has become more important than ever.
 The content on your firm’s site can be used to reach new clients every day.
 When working on your firm’s content, you should consider an inbound marketing strategy or try creating videos.Inbound Marketing